Softball: Early history

 The name "softball" dates back to 1926.
 The name was coined by Walter Hakanson of the YMCA at a meeting of the National Recreation Congress.
 (In addition to "indoor baseball", "kitten ball", and "diamond ball", names for the game included "mush ball", and "pumpkin ball".)
 The name softball had spread across the United States by 1930.
 By the 1930s, similar sports with different rules and names were being played all over the United States and Canada.
 A tournament held in 1933 at the Chicago World's Fair spurred interest in the game.
 By 1936, the Joint Rules Committee on Softball had standardized the rules and naming throughout the United States.
+In this decade, American women transitioned from playing feminized versions of baseball to mainly playing softball.

-Sixteen-inch softball, also sometimes referred to as "mush ball" or "super-slow pitch" (although the ball is not soft at all), is a direct descendant of Hancock's original game.
+Sixteen-inch softball, also sometimes referred to as "mush ball" or "super-slow pitch" and is a direct descendant of Hancock's original game.
 Defensive players are not allowed to wear fielding gloves.
 Sixteen-inch softball is played extensively in Chicago, where devotees such as newspaper columnist Mike Royko consider it the "real" game, and New Orleans.
-In New Orleans, sixteen-inch softball is called "Cabbage Ball" and is a popular team sport in area elementary and high schools.
+In New Orleans, sixteen-inch softball is called "Cabbage Ball" or "batter ball" and is a popular team sport in area elementary and high schools.

-The first cork-centered softball was created in Hamilton, Ontario, Canada, by Emil Kenesky (Emil "Pops" Kenesky).
+The first cork-centered softball was created in Hamilton, Ontario, Canada, by Emil "Pops" Kenesky.

+Contemporary era

 By the 1940s, fast pitch began to dominate the game.
 Although slow pitch was present at the 1933 World's Fair, the main course of action taken was to lengthen the pitching distance.
 Slow pitch achieved formal recognition in 1953 when it was added to the program of the Amateur Softball Association, and within a decade had surpassed fast pitch in popularity.

 The first British women's softball league was established in 1953.

-The National Softball Hall of Fame and Museum was opened in Oklahoma City, United States in 1957.
+The National Softball Hall of Fame and Museum was opened in Oklahoma City, United States, in 1957.

 In 1991, women's fast pitch softball was selected to debut at the 1996 Summer Olympics.
 The 1996 Olympics also marked a key era in the introduction of technology in softball.
-The IOC funded a landmark biomechanical study on pitching during the games.
+The IOC funded a landmark bio-mechanical study on pitching during the games.

 In 2002, sixteen-inch slow pitch was written out of the International Softball Federation (ISF) official rules, although it is still played extensively in the United States under The Amateur Softball Association of America, or ASA rules.

 The 117th meeting of the International Olympic Committee, held in Singapore in July 2005, voted to drop softball and baseball as Olympic sports for the 2012 Summer Olympics.
 They were reinstated for the 2020 Summer Olympics held in 2021.

-Other sanctioning bodies of softball are AAU, NSA, PONY, Babe Ruth League, ASA, ISC, USSSA and Triple Crown.
+The highest governing body for the sport is the World Baseball Softball Confederation (WBSC).
+Other sanctioning bodies are USA Softball, NCAA, NFHS, AAU, NSA, PONY, Babe Ruth League, ISC, USSSA and Triple Crown.